Are You Whole Or Only Partly Whole?

 Have you ever felt like you’re missing something?

 So… because of sin and how this separates us from God, we each walk around this earth with something we are truly missing… which you may already realize, or maybe not.
-We are each missing our ‘spiritual’ side because of Adam and Eve’s story in the garden.
-God had punished Adam and Eve for sinning, putting a separation between him and them.
-A perfect God cannot be in the presence of any sin because he is perfect and he is holy.
-So God fixed this problem of our sin by sending Jesus (his son and God incarnate) to die instead of us.
+We are each missing our ‘spiritual side’ because of Adam and Eve’s story in the garden.
+God had punished Adam and Eve for sinning, and he then put a separation between him and them.
+No more a perfect world for them.
+God cannot be in the presence of any sin because he is perfect and he is holy.
+So God, because of his great love for us, fixed this problem by sending Jesus (his son and God incarnate) to die instead of us.
 Jesus died on the cross and rose again three days later.
-He rose again defeating Satan proving he was alive and well.
-And He arranged for you to have this gift, free.
+He became our ransom.
+And he rose again defeating Satan proving he was and is alive and well.
+For us now we can know he is alive and well right now, right where you are, and forever more will be.
+And He’s arranged for you to have this gift of his son Jesus Christ, free and for the believing, just as you are right now.
 You can do nothing to earn this.
-Part of Ephesians 2:5 states, …”it is by grace you have been saved.”
-So you’re to just come as you are, no fixing yourself up required first!
+Part of Ephesians 2:8,9 states, …’For by grace are ye saved through faith; and that not of yourselves: it is the gift of God: Not of works, lest any man should boast.’
+So you’re to come just as you are, no fixing yourself up first.
 An eternal, infinite sacrifice was needed to cleanse us and make us right before him.
-And when we genuinely take and receive this free gift (believing and realizing in this that we want to repent and turn from our sins) – he in turn forgives us and gives us eternal life with him.
-He gives you his holy spirit to help you, to guide you, and to become more like him as time goes on.
-He gives you peace and love, a joy that transcends even through your sorrows, takes away your burdens (if you let him), gives you direction and guidance in this world, and best of all makes you feel complete because you are saved!
-Words could not simply express how I was feeling when this happened to me so many years ago.
-What love and what a mystery!
-You have your ‘spiritual’ side now!
-John 10:10 says, “…I have come that they may have life, and have it to the full.”
+And by God’s grace alone, when we genuinely take and receive this free gift, believing in Jesus Christ by faith and realizing in this that we fullheartedly desire and do repent and desire a full turn from our sins – he in turn comes, forgives us, and gives us his holy spirit and we become born again.
+Read John 3:1-8.
+He gives you his holy spirit and God’s holy word to help you, to teach you and guide you here.
+And you will become more and more like him as the time goes by.
+He gives you peace and love, and a joy that transcends through every sorrow.
+Jesus says your burdens can be light with him.
+He and his Word (the Bible, I use the KJV) gives you his direction and guidance and how he wants us to live our best life in this world.
+And the best of all he makes you feel complete because you are now whole/complete in him and are born again!
+The spiritual void will be gone.
+Look and read the book of John in the new testament to find out more.
+I could not in my own words simply express all I was feeling when this happened to me so many years ago.
+What love and what a mystery it still is for me!
+You will have your ‘spiritual’ side back now!
+In John 10:10 Jesus says, “The thief cometh not, but for to steal, and to kill, and to destroy: I am come that they might have life, and that they might have it more abundantly.”
 You see, there is no real life without him.

-Don’t get me wrong here… life will still not be perfect, but the main thing is we will know the truth.
-We have Jesus, forever and for always.
+Don’t get me wrong here… life will not be perfect because this world is a fallen world without Jesus Christ in everyones lives.
+But the main thing is when we become born again we will know the truth.
+We will be as pilgrims on this road with him.
+And we will have Jesus forever and for always!
+He is our life, our truth, and our way.
+In John 14:6 Jesus states, “I am the way, the truth, and the life: no man cometh unto the Father, but by me.”
+With him we have the life, we have the truth, we have the way!
 When we pass away we have his promises that we will be living eternally with him… where all will be made right and there will be no more crying, pain, or death.
-John 14:3 states, “And I go and prepare a place for you, I will come back and take you to be with me that you also may be where I am.”
+In John 14:3 Jesus states, “And if I go and prepare a place for you, I will come again, and receive you unto myself; that where I am, there ye may be also.”

 Whether you are a Jew or a Gentile, Jesus is coming back one day!